Tikquuss/meta_XLM/README.md

 ./build_fine_tune_data.sh en-fr --n_samples $n_samples
 ```

 Let's consider the sub-task en-fr.
+At this stage you can use one of the two previously trained meta-models: pre-formed meta-model or meta-MT formed from the pre-formed meta-model.
+But here we use the second model, because we intuitively believe that it will be more efficient than the first one.

 Move to the `XLM` folder in advance.